ynganatra/pd-speech-cross-language-generalization/README.md

 ## Citation
 If you use this code for a paper or school project, please cite the associated manuscript and the dataset sources listed there.

+## Related publication
+This repository supports the research described in the paper:
+“Cross-Language and Cross-Accent Generalization of Parkinson’s Disease Voice Biomarkers Using Transfer Learning and Explainable AI".
+The paper reports the experimental design and results.
+This repository provides the accompanying code and analysis notebooks.

 ## Contact
 For questions about this repository, please open a GitHub Issue.